Trefo/agdss/README.md

 Admin page is at [http://172.10.0.3:8000/admin](http://172.10.0.3:8000/admin) Use the credential you created for the superuser in item 3. for first-time additional steps.

-For a list of available pages, see the file agdss/urls.py.
+For a list of available pages, see the file agdss/urls.py

+## Viewing labels
+Labels are stored in the folder specified in the settings file, default being 'labels', which should be in the static-root folder.
+Labels can also be inspected through the web app using the admin image labels page.